 Now some will consider this a little controversial, but the simple truth is to gain experience quickly from a variety of projects, you should seriously think about working in the private sector.
-The main reason for this is that they are willing to take more risks, and they have many experts you can learn from.
-Yes, there are experts in the public sector too, but you need to deal with a lot more bureaucracy which often stunts creativity in the organisation on the whole let alone team or individual working
+There are a few reasons for this, including the private sector being more willing to take risks, there being more work opportunities and it having many more experts you can learn from.
+Yes, there are experts in the public sector too, but you need to deal with a lot more bureaucracy which often stunts creativity in the organisation on the whole, let alone team or individual working.

-I still felt a little confused, which makes sense since this was all completely new to me.
-So I began to Google UX.
+I still felt a little confused about my career, which makes sense since this was all completely new to me.
+So I began Googling the word UX.
 I looked for articles on new skills relating to Axure RP and began learning.
 This was very hard in the beginning because I didn’t know any other people doing UX.
 To change this, I decided to find a mentor, and I stumbled across an article by Alexander Baxevanis, Client Director and UX Expert at Webcredible, entitled Top 5 Mistakes Using Axure RP.
 It was a really useful article for someone new to UX, so I wanted to thank Alex by sending him an email on April 20th 2015.
-Alex I then met 9 days later and he gave me some really useful advice.
+Alex and I then met 9 days later and he gave me two pieces of really useful advice:

 I joined the UXPA and IXDA as a means to go to events run by and for User Experience and Interaction Design professionals respectively and find events on MeetUp.com and Eventbrite.com.
 He also got me in to events at Webcredible where I got to learn about rapid ideation.

 The first books I was advised to read were Web Form Design by Luke Wroblewski and Undercover UX by Cennydd Bowles and James Box.
 But by far my favourite was The Design of Everyday Things by Don Norman.
-His first makes you realise that everything man made in this world that causes us frustration, confusion or to make mistakes (sometimes fatal) was designed to be that way.
+He first makes you realise that everything man made in this world that causes us frustration, confusion or to make mistakes (sometimes fatal) was designed to be that way.
+Does not mean the designer has malicious intent or even realised that this could be a consequence, but it is still down to the designer that you had a problem.
 Perplexed by how to open a door?
 It’s not your fault, someone designed it that way.
-The door isn’t stupid, and neither are you, but I have a good idea who might be
+The door isn’t stupid, and neither are you.

 Although I needed to get gain more theoretical knowledge of UX, I also needed some practical experience.
 That meant working on UX projects, either in my day job or in the very least by working on side projects.

-Learn from books, learn at events, learn from courses, learn from doing.
-Find opportunities to use your UX skills, to stretch them, to gain new ones.
+Learn from books, events, l courses, and actually doing UX.
+Find opportunities to use your UX skills, to stretch them, and gain new ones.
 And do it as often as you can.

-Read books, blogs and articles and give your feedback.
+Read books, blogs and articles and share what you have learned with others.
 Go to events, asking questions and networking with others.
 Write a blog about what you do and post it all over the internet!
-Get a mentor, and let them guide your next steps.
 Surround yourself with people who understand UX.
-Teach others what you have learned!
+Teach others what you have learned.

-UX is amazing.
-I’m biased of course because I do it as a day job.
-Just because I’m new doesn’t mean I’m still in the honeymoon phase.
 Learning about UX puts a smile on my face.
-But changing the lives of others, and improving technology through using UX skills puts an even bigger smile on face.
+But changing the lives of others, and improving the UX of health tech puts an even bigger smile on face.
 If you would like to start a career in UX, or even help me with my own, please do get in touch.
-And if you thought this was a useful, please share with your friends, colleagues and even strangers so we can all do our part to build the UX community.
-Thanks for reading.
+And if you thought this was a useful, please share with your friends, colleagues and even strangers so we can all do our part to build the healthcare UX community.